-General Treatment Protocol
+General Theory of Treatment

 The strategy is to eliminate, by preferentially stimulating apoptosis, the diseased tissue.
-The task in treatment is to simultaneously get enough of the Neoplasene in contact with the neoplasm to cause apoptosis faster than it is growing by mitosis and restrict the concentration and exposure time so that healthy tissue is not attacked.
+The task in treatment is to simultaneously get enough of the neoplasene compounds in contact with the neoplasm to cause apoptosis faster than it is growing by mitosis and restrict the concentration and exposure time so that healthy tissue is not attacked.
 Further the dose needs to be low enough to allow the body to rid itself of the dead tissue as fast as it is produced and also to avoid anorexia.

-There are situations where these tasks are easy, others where they are difficult and still others where they are impossible.
-On the easy extreme are those cases where the tumor is sloughed or excised and the residual neoplastic tissue is eliminated with long term low dose oral treatment.
+There are situations where this is easy, others where it is difficult and still others where it is impossible.
+On the easy extreme are those situations where the tumor is sloughed or excised and the residual neoplastic tissue is eliminated with injection and/or long term low dose oral treatment.
 The difficult situations include aggressive inoperable growths where oral treatment is the only option.
 Anorexia may be avoided with careful adherence to oral protocol and large doses of metoclopramide or other antiemetics.
-Impossible situations present when the diseased tissue is being created at such a rate that the required dose of Neoplasene ensuring cell destruction faster than cell creation cannot be accomplished without anorexia and/or overloading the body's ability to eliminate necrotic neoplastic cells.
+Impossible situations present when the diseased tissue is accumulating at such a rate that the required dose of neoplasene ensuring diseased cell destruction faster than diseased cell creation cannot be accomplished without anorexia and/or overloading the body's ability to eliminate necrotic neoplastic cells.

 It is the unusual situation wherein the disease is limited to an observed lesion.
 The common situation encountered is that diseased cells with compromised ability to self destruct are widespread in the patient.
 They often involve multiple cell types (e.g. squamous cell, melanocyte, mast cell, etc.).
-Usually the presence of the disease is not apparent until a debilitating limp, lump, lesion or other signal of debilitated function presents.
-Elimination of the lesion by resection or use of Neoplasene or NeoplaseneX does not solve the problem.
-Much diseased tissue remains and is continually produced because of a widespread compromised apoptotic cell destruction mechanism.
+Usually the presence of the disease is not apparent until a debilitating limp, lump, lesion or other signal of compromised function presents.
+Elimination of the lesion by resection or use of topical neoplasene or injectable neoplasenex does not necessarily resolve the problem.
+Diseased tissue usually remains and is continually produced because of a widespread compromised apoptotic cell destruction mechanism that gave rise to the diseased tissue that originally drew notice.

 Smearing or injecting the margins after resection followed by long term low dose oral treatment is an effective treatment protocol.
-It takes some measure of time for the redevelopment of widespread tissue with debilitated apoptotic genetics.
-Hopefully the patient will succumb to old age by a more normal organic shut down prior to the resurgence of cancer.
-If not, the prophylactic use of Neoplasene continually or at least periodically, for the remainder of the patient's life is indicated.
+Oral treatment may continue for a year or more.
+After about a year of treatment the oral dose may be reduced or stopped on older patients.
+Once oral treatment stops it takes some significant measure of time for the redevelopment of widespread tissue with debilitated apoptotic genetics.
+Hopefully the patient, thusly treated, will succumb to old age by a more normal organic shut down prior to the resurgence of cancer.
+On younger animals the prophylactic use of neoplasene continually or at least periodically, for the remainder of the patient's life is predicted to be an effective protocol.
+On animals prone to develop cancers the prophylactic use of neoplasene orally is predicted to be a practical way to prevent the serious consequences of late life development of cancer.